-The safety data sheet shall include the following 16 headings in accordance with Article 31(6) and in addition the subheadings also listed:
+The safety data sheet shall include the following 16 headings in accordance with Article 31(6) and in addition the subheadings also listed except Section 3, where only subsection 3.1 or 3.2 need to be included as appropriate:

-- 1. SECTION 1: Identification of the substance/mixture and of the company/undertaking
+SECTION 1: Identification of the substance/mixture and of the company/undertaking

 - 1.1.
 Product identifier

 - 1.2.
 Relevant identified uses of the substance or mixture and uses advised against

 - 1.3.
-Details of the supplier of the substance or mixture
+Details of the supplier of the safety data sheet

 - 1.4.
 Emergency telephone number

-- 2. SECTION 2: Hazards identification
+- SECTION 2: Hazards identification

 - 2.1.
 Classification of the substance or mixture

 - 2.2.
 Label elements

 - 2.3.
 Other hazards

-- 3. SECTION 3: Composition/information on ingredients
+- SECTION 3: Composition/information on ingredients

 - 3.1.
 Substances

 - 3.2.
 Mixtures

-- 4. SECTION 4: First aid measures
+- SECTION 4: First aid measures

 - 4.1.
 Description of first aid measures

 - 4.2.
 Most important symptoms and effects, both acute and delayed

 - 4.3.
-Indication of immediate medical attention and special treatment needed
+Indication of any immediate medical attention and special treatment needed

-- 5. SECTION 5: Fire-fighting measures
+- SECTION 5: Firefighting measures

 - 5.1.
 Extinguishing media

 - 5.2.
 Special hazards arising from the substance or mixture

 - 5.3.
-Special protective actions for fire-fighters
+Advice for firefighters

-- 6. SECTION 6: Accidental release measures
+- SECTION 6: Accidental release measures

 - 6.1.
 Personal precautions, protective equipment and emergency procedures

 - 6.2.
 Environmental precautions

 - 6.3.
 Methods and material for containment and cleaning up

+- 6.4.
+Reference to other sections

-- 7. SECTION 7: Handling and storage
+- SECTION 7: Handling and storage

 - 7.1.
 Precautions for safe handling

 - 7.2.
 Conditions for safe storage, including any incompatibilities

 - 7.3.
 Specific end use(s)

-- 8. SECTION 8: Exposure controls/personal protection
+- SECTION 8: Exposure controls/personal protection

 - 8.1.
 Control parameters

 - 8.2.
 Exposure controls

-- 9. SECTION 9: Physical and chemical properties
+- SECTION 9: Physical and chemical properties

 - 9.1.
 Information on basic physical and chemical properties

 - 9.2.
 Other information

-- 10. SECTION 10: Stability and reactivity
+SECTION 1 10: Stability and reactivity

-- 10.1.
+10.1.
 Reactivity

-- 10.2.
+10.2.
 Chemical stability

-- 10.3.
+10.3.
 Possibility of hazardous reactions

-- 10.4.
+10.4.
 Conditions to avoid

-- 10.5.
+10.5.
 Incompatible materials

-- 10.6.
+10.6.
 Hazardous decomposition products

-- 11. SECTION 11: Toxicological information
+SECTION 1 11: Toxicological information

-- 11.1.
+11.1.
 Information on toxicological effects

-- 12. SECTION 12: Ecological information
+SECTION 1 12: Ecological information

-- 12.1.
+12.1.
 Toxicity

-- 12.2.
+12.2.
 Persistence and degradability

-- 12.3.
+12.3.
 Bioaccumulative potential

-- 12.4.
+12.4.
 Mobility in soil

-- 12.5.
+12.5.
 Results of PBT and vPvB assessment

-- 12.6.
+12.6.
 Other adverse effects

-- 13. SECTION 13: Disposal considerations
+SECTION 1 3: Disposal considerations

-- 13.1.
+13.1.
 Waste treatment methods

-- 14. SECTION 14: Transport information
+SECTION 1 14: Transport information

-- 14.1.
+14.1.
 UN number

-- 14.2.
+14.2.
 UN proper shipping name

-- 14.3.
+14.3.
 Transport hazard class(es)

-- 14.4.
+14.4.
 Packing group

-- 14.5.
+14.5.
 Environmental hazards

-- 14.6.
+14.6.
 Special precautions for user

-- 14.7.
+14.7.
 Transport in bulk according to Annex II of MARPOL73/78 and the IBC Code

-- 15. SECTION 15: Regulatory information
+SECTION 15: Regulatory information

-- 15.1.
+15.1.
 Safety, health and environmental regulations/legislation specific for the substance or mixture

-- 15.2.
-Chemical Safety Assessment
+15.2.
+Chemical safety assessment

-- 16. SECTION 16: Other information'
+SECTION 1 16: Other information'